The Website Owners Guide

 - Visit the Keyword Planner and log in (or sign up) with a free Google account.

-- Skip any setup instructions (unless you are interested in using AdWords) and jump right to the Keyword Planner.
+- Skip any setup instructions (unless you are interested in using Google Ads) and jump right to the Keyword Planner.

-- In the Your product or service field, enter in a couple of words, e.g. "flower shop" and click Get ideas
+- Enter a few words, e.g. "flower shop" and click Get Started

-- Click onto the Keyword ideas tab and you'll see a list of associated keyword phrases along with their number of average monthly searches and competition level.
+- You'll then see a list of associated keyword phrases along with their number of average monthly searches and competition level.
 Use this list to come up with further keyword ideas and play with entering different words into the tool to see what it comes up with.

 Once you've got a list of 5 or so keyword phases (whether you used the Keyword Planner or not), continue to the next tips.